An alternative to popular faith

 Under the economic theory “money changes everything,” making gun ownership more expensive, and making gun sellers more wary about liability, and hiring more police could together reduce the availabiltiy and ownership of guns — and reduce the murder rate.

-Would this eliminate guns?
-No. Could honest people still obtain guns?
-Of course.
-Could criminals still obtain guns?
-Sure.
-But the increased cost, the clearing house and the added police represent a step from the current, total lack of control for the single most dangerous product in the world.
+But the increased cost, the clearing house and the added police represent a step from the current, insufficient control for the single most dangerous, easily available product the world has ever known.

 Rodger Malcolm Mitchell